-The World Council of Credit Unions ("WOCCU") values the relationship we have with our members and community and understands the importance of protecting your information.
-We are writing to inform you of an incident that involved some of that information.
-This letter describes what happened, measures we have taken, and some steps you can take in response.
+Hitchiner Manufacturing Co., Inc. ("Hitchiner") understands the importance of protecting the information we maintain.
+I am writing to inform you of an incident that involved some of your information.
+This notice explains the incident, measures we have taken, and steps that you may consider taking.